hilbix/mvatom/README.md

 so it is thought for all those lazy experienced sysadmins out there who exactly know what they are doing.

-- The helper `dirlist` now is in a separate package.
-Example use:

-	dirlist -0p DIRa | mvatom -0dDIRb -

 # Historic

 - [dirlist](https://github.com/hilbix/dirlist) now is a separate package.
   It usually is a bit faster than `find`, because normally it can skip the `stat()` call (which might take ages on bigger dirs).
+Example use:

+	dirlist -0p DIRa | mvatom -0dDIRb -

+## FAQ

+License?

+- The Licence currently is GPLv2.
+- I want to change that into [CLL](COPYRIGHT.CLL), but did not yet came around to do the neccessary review.